MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 Every time we measure, we ask for a classical value, but the qubit is halfway between 0 and 1, so we get (statistically) 0 half the time and 1 half the time.
 This is known as __superposition__ and gives us our first real view into a quantum state.

-## Create entanglement
+## Prepare entanglement

-Now we'll make the promised [Bell State](https://en.wikipedia.org/wiki/Bell_state) and show off __entanglement__.
+Now we'll make the promised [Bell state](https://en.wikipedia.org/wiki/Bell_state) and show off __entanglement__.
 The first thing we'll need to do is allocate 2 qubits instead of one in `BellTest`:

 ```qsharp
 using ((q0, q1) = (Qubit(), Qubit())) {